bengtmartensson/Infrared4Arduino/README.md

 # Coding style

 My goal is to write excellent code, even though I do not always succeed :-).
+"Everything as simple as possible, but not simpler."
 Cleanliness, logical structure, readability and maintainability are the most important requirements.
 Efficiency (runtime and/or space) is also important, although it normally comes on second place.
 [The Arduino Style Guide](https://www.arduino.cc/en/Reference/APIStyleGuide)